HairyPotato69/academic-public/content/Notes/Data Structure and Algorithm/Algorithm Analysis/Asymptotic Notation.md

 	return 0
 ```

 Binary search starts in the middle of a **sorted list** and decide if the value is larger or smaller than the target value.
 It then breaks the list into smaller lists and repeats the process until the value is found.
-Because of this, the size of the array is being divided by 2.
-This means the time complexity of binary search is $log_2 \;n$.
-Other examples of this is searching in a Binary Search Tree or AVL tree; N-ary trees do not have this time complexity as the number of children varies in each subtree present in the tree.
+Because of this, the size of the array is being divided by 2 in each iteration/recursion.
+This means the time complexity of binary search is $\log_2 n$.

+Other examples of this is searching in a Binary Search Tree or AVL tree.

+>[!WARNING]
+>N-ary trees do not have this time complexity as the number of children varies in each subtree present in the tree.

 ## Other Runtimes
+$O(N^2)$
-$O(N^2)$ - one of the slowest runtime - is found in bubble sort, in its average or worst case scenario.
+- one of the slowest runtime
+- is found in bubble sort, in its average or worst case scenario.
 Selection sort also has $O(n^2)$ time complexity in each of its scenario.
 Quick sort has $O(n^2)$ only in its worst case scenario - choosing the largest or smallest value as its pivot.

 *Snippet G: Quadratic time complexity*
 ```python